-What difference does it make if you earn a salary, tips, commission, or another type of pay?
-After learning about different ways people can be paid, students discover how people with similar job skills and training can be paid differently.
+What difference does it make if you earn a salary, tips, commission, or other type of pay?
+After learning about different ways that people can be paid, students discover how four people can be paid differently but have similar job skills and training.
 Students apply this learning to their own career aspirations and consider multiple ways to earn money with the same job in the future.